 The beach is framed by a mile-long alcove facing the Atlantic Ocean.
 Boats come and go and people fish while seals bob along the shoreline.
 It’s quite breathtaking.

-But here’s the thing: other than the Atlantic, we pretty much have the same view from Tiburon or Sausalito (and I don’t have to fly 12 hours to see it).
+But here’s the thing: we pretty much have the same view from Tiburon or Sausalito (and I don’t have to fly 12 hours to see it).
 Now don’t get me wrong, it’s still worth going.
 It’s just that it’s nice to know similar beauty is at my disposal, all within a 20 minute ride.

 Before we began our two-week Spain adventure, we (my family by choice – Eric’s parents, sister and her hubby) had to travel 27 hours (planes, missed trains and automobiles) before meeting him in San Sebastian.
 Needless to say, that first day is a blur.
 In fact, I’d have to refer to my travel journal to recall any of it.

 Yes, vacationing is sometimes a pain, but generally so worth the effort.
 Still, I often find myself comparing what I’m seeing with what I have here at home.
 For instance, in Italy I could swear we were driving through Napa Valley as we cruised through Tuscany.
 The rolling vineyards were gorgeous, but then so are those in Sonoma.

 In South Carolina, the heat index in June (I know, stupid time to go) reached 110 degrees!
 How is that humanly tolerable on a daily basis throughout summer?
 From sun up to sun down, it’s like one long hot flash from hell.
 I tell ya, I never shopped so much in my life, hiding out in every air-conditioned store in Charleston.